Moving to Nigeria Guide

 The quickest way to get around many towns is on the back of an okada, a motorcycle-taxi.
 However, because of questionable safety precautions the government has banned okada in a few major cities.
 This has resulted in bad traffic jams and inflated taxi prices with drivers who are willing to flout the law.

 Public transport safety is not Nigeria’s strong point, but using common sense and remaining vigilant is key.
-For those who are worried, most major hotels offer cars for hire with divers.
+For those who are worried, most major hotels offer cars for hire with drivers.

 In general, Nigeria’s road system is good, boasting smooth roads in and around all the major towns and villages.
 However, due to wide roads, many Nigerians like to exercise their talents as racing drivers and this has resulted in ever-increasing accident rates.